iamvatsalpatel/Swapface/README.md

 # Swapface 🔄
-Swapface is a DeepFake Image Creation Web-App 🖥 using Deep Learning(ResNext and LSTM), Flask and ReactJs where you can predict whether a video is FAKE Or REAL along with the confidence ratio.
+Swapface is a DeepFake Image Creation Web-App 🖥 where you can create DeepFake Image, Flask is used to amalgamate backend with the fronted.
-A Flask web application 🖥 that swaps the target image face with the source image.
-Basically, it is a DeepFake image creation application.